JoshuaDinh/Wordpress-Gutenberg-Block-Donation-Form/README.md

 - Conversion of schema values
 - Proper spacing for credit card inputs / Expiration dates
 - Refactor form into smart component
-- Extract form into single component for reusability
+- Extract form into a single component for reusability
 - Add additional custom error messages dependent on errors being handled
-- Connect to wordpress as headless cms
+- Connect to Wordpress
-- Create gutenberg block for form title
+- Create Gutenberg block for form title
-- Create gutenberg block for image/logo
+- Create Gutenberg block for image/logo

 can be viewed at https://joshuadinhform.herokuapp.com/